RodZill4/material-maker/addons/material_maker/doc/user_interface.rst

   saved ae ignored.

 * *Export material* generates PNG image files for all elements of the material.
-File names are defined using the path of the material and their role (albedo, metallic...) in the material.
+File names are defined using the path of the material and their role (albedo, emission...) in the material.
+  The Ambient occlusion, roughness and metallic textures are merged into a single file whose suffix is **orm**.
+  If the material contains export nodes, their textures will be exported as well.

 * *Close material* closes the current material.